 Access to business financing

 One of the key benefits of opening a business bank account is you’ll be able to apply for business loans, merchant cash advances, business lines of credit, or other types of business lending products.
-No matter how your business is structured, where you get a business loan from, or what business loan terms you agree to, having a business bank account is required.
+No matter how your business is structured, where you get a business loan from, or what business loan terms or loan rates you agree to, having a business bank account is required.
 When your business funding is approved, your lender will need to deposit your funds directly into a business account.

 There are many ways business loans can help your business.
 Business loans can help you reorganize debt, secure additional inventory, or purchase new equipment.
 Without a business bank account, you’ll be missing out on opportunities to achieve specific goals and grow your business.

 Building business credit score

 Opening a business bank account will also help you build your business credit score.
 Also known as commercial credit, your business credit score is built over time by paying bills and suppliers on time.
 Financing companies and suppliers will look at your business credit score when assessing how much they will lend to you.
 This is just one of many reasons why your business credit health is important.

 Having a business bank account that’s separate from your personal account(s) will allow you to build your business credit score.
 Paying bills on time through your business account will demonstrate your ability to manage cash flow effectively and will help increase your business credit score.
 The higher your business credit score, the higher your borrowing potential with lenders and suppliers will be.
 With a good business credit score, you’ll be able to apply for business lending products at lower interest rates.